Harshit107/FreelyEmail-API/README.md

 To use the API, a developer needs to make an HTTP request to the service with the required data for sending the email, such as the recipient's email address, subject, and message body.
 The API then takes care of the rest, including formatting and sending the email using the DoNot-Reply.online domain.

-One of the main benefit of this AutoEmailSender API is that it simplifies the process of sending emails for developers who may not have the time or resources to set up their own email infrastructure.
+One of the main benefit of this FreelyEmail API is that it simplifies the process of sending emails for developers who may not have the time or resources to set up their own email infrastructure.
 It also provides an added layer of security, as it allows developers to send emails without disclosing their own domain or email server information.

 The API is built on top of a scalable and reliable infrastructure that ensures high availability and performance.
 It also provides a simple and clear documentation that makes it easy for developers to integrate the API into their applications.